 During nights off, staff can travel into our nearby towns of Cleveland and Helen to visit local restaurants and stores.
 We coordinate staff programs in camp and in town for staff enjoyment.
 Staff members with ideas for great staff programs are encouraged to work with our programming team to develop experiences for other staff.

 Most days off are approximately 30 hours long, giving staff plenty of time to travel to nearby cities like Atlanta, Athens, Chattanooga, or Asheville.
 We help organize carpools or provide buses to help staff without cars get to Atlanta.
-We also have a network of volunteer host families in Atlanta who are happy to provide lodging and guidance for staff from outside of the Atlanta area during their days off.
+We also have a network of volunteer host families in Atlanta.
+We make our best attempts to connect staff from outside of the Atlanta area with these host families to provide lodging and guidance during their days off.
 Many staff also choose to use their days off exploring the Chattahoochee National Forest, which offers hiking, camping, rock climbing, tubing, and paddling.
 Of course, sometimes it’s just great to spend a day off hanging out in camp!

 Check out Discover Atlanta for information about some of the exciting things you can do in Atlanta.